rlucioni/11ty-blog/src/example/index.md

 This is an example post to showcase Markdown and other markup rendering.

-*Here's some italicized text.* **And here's some bolded text.** ~~Here's some strikethrough.~~
+*Here's some italicized text.* **And here's some bolded text.** ~~Here's some strikethrough.~~ "This text has some quotes around it."

 > Here's a block quote.
 Wow, amazing!
 What a great block quote.
 What if it gets really long?
-I guess we'll see what happens.
+It should wrap around to the next line.

 Hyphens - should be converted -- like this.
 And also --- like this.